 However, after emigrating to America in 1923, Arutunoff could not find financial support for his down-hole production technology.
 Everyone he approached turned him down, saying the unit was “impossible under the laws of electronics.”

 No one would consider his inventions until friends at Phillips Petroleum Company in Bartlesville encouraged him to form his own company there.

-In 1928 Arutunoff moved to Bartlesville, where formed Bart Manufacturing Company, which changed its same to the REDA Pump Company in 1930.
-He soon demonstrated a working model of an oilfield electric submersible pump for down-hole drilling.
+In 1928 Arutunoff moved to Bartlesville, where formed Bart Manufacturing Company, which changed its same to the Reda Pump Company in 1930.
+He soon demonstrated a working model of an oilfield electric submersible pump.

 One of his pump-and-motor devices was installed in an oil well in the El Dorado field near Burns, Kansas – the first equipment of its kinds to be used in a well.
 One reporter telegraphed his editor, “Please rush good pictures showing oil well motors that are upside down.”